 There are multiple ways that travel managers can help companies save money.
 The most obvious way is by working with airlines and hotels to negotiate preferred rates.
 If your company consistently books with one airline or hotel, they may be willing to offer discounted rates in exchange for your loyalty to their brand.

-Second, travel managers reduce the amount of time spent booking trips, since they often book on behalf of travelers, and as they say, “time is money.”
+Second, hiring a travel manager reduces the amount of time spent booking trips, since they often book on behalf of travelers, and as they say, “time is money.”
 For some companies, it can take an average of 3 days to book a business trip, factoring in the time it takes to get approval.